Body fat percentage is notoriously difficult to accurately measure yet is often considered the holy grail of body transformation.

 Often, you’re left wondering how accurate body fat is and whether it even matters in your pursuit for a better body.

-Personally, I’ve never been particularly bothered with knowing what body fat percentage I am.
+Personally, I’ve never been particularly bothered by knowing what body fat percentage I am.

 I’ve tried to figure it out a few times when I was training to become a Personal Trainer, but the problem is, getting an accurate reading is super difficult.